Keeping our Trails List simple and useful

 of the process are these:

-- We use GPS tracking to
+- When possible, we use GPS tracking to plot each

-plot each section of a trail, intersections, trail heads, landmarks and so on.
+section of a trail, intersections, trail heads, landmarks and so on.

 - We use interactive topographic mapping software to